The Tata Sierra: A star is born!

 What you CAN live without though is ADAS.
 Autonomous Emergency Braking (AEB) in particular.
 I had a heart in mouth moment in my test drive with the Sierra where the car suddenly jammed all four disc brakes in a narrow lane in Mumbai, for no apparent reason.
 Yes there was a biker sitting on a stationary motorcycle close by but by Bombay standards, he was miles away.
 If there's anything that needs to get banned in India, it should be AEB.
 Speaking of banned features, China recently banned retractable car door handles due to safety reasons.
 The Sierra gets retractable door handles as standard from the base variant onwards.
 Is Tata playing with your safety then?
 Well, no. The door handles that got banned in China are the motorised ones.
 The safety hazard is that the motors may or may not work after the car has had a crash, trapping the occupants inside.
 What Tata gives you with the Sierra are manually retractable ones.
 You either need two hands or fantastic finger skills to open them but on the flipside, they do not jeopardise your safety.

 Moving on to comfort.
 The front seats are accommodating, firm and fairly comfortable for the average Indian width.
 For someone with broader shoulders, shoulder support may be lacking a little bit here but still way better than unusable Nexons and Curvvs.
 Underthigh support is generous and adjustable in the higher variants.
 Overall, a good seat to be in for long hours.
 If only my left knee had enough space!
 The back seat is really where the magic is.
 You get retractable door blinds from the base variant onwards.
 You get that huge panoramic sunroof that doesn't start from above the driver and hence ends in the boot.
 You get lounger like seats.
 Firm but premium cushioning that will keep you comfortable and in place for as long as your fuel tank can last you in one go.
 Not to forget, the rear bench is wide.
 Wider than the widest in this segment.
 So seating three adults abreast is going to be no shakes at all.
-The boot is genuinely generous and a big part of that credit goes to the height that gets opened up due to the flat design of the rear door, something that not many people appreciate.
-One last mention about the near vertical A pillar, giving you that proper SUV like wide field of view, making driving that much more safer and enjoyable.
+The boot is genuinely generous and a big part of that credit goes to the height that gets opened up due to the flat design of the rear door.
+Function over form.
+Something that not many people appreciate here in India.
+One last mention about the near vertical A pillar, giving you that proper SUV like wide field of view, making driving that much safer and enjoyable.

 The features list is long.
-There are four variants with "plus" versions for the top three, making it 7 variants.
-Add to that powertrain and drivetrain combinations and you have a long list to choose from.
+There are four variants with "plus" versions for the top three, making it 7 variants in total.
+Add to that powertrain and drivetrain combinations and you have various permutations and combinations to choose from.
 To me, Pure Plus and Adventure Plus variants make the most sense.
 No point going beyond or below these.
-If you want those extras like three screens, ADAS or Dolby Atmos, Tata is more than willing to spoil you.
+But if you want those extra gizmos like three screens, ADAS or Dolby Atmos to show off to your buddies, Tata is more than willing to spoil you with all of that and more in the higher variants.